 Make money origami

 I made my son a ring out of a dollar bill and it was surprisingly simple.
 He’s been proudly showing off his new ring, even wearing it to school for Funday Friday.
 It’s pretty easy to make and it looks really cool, even to boys.

 Here’s a great list of ideas (and directions) to make tooth fairy money origami.

 Hang a door hanger on your child’s door

-My mother-in-law is a dental hygenist, and she found a cute door hanger for my son’s room (the one we have is included in this kit).
+My mother-in-law is a dental hygienist, and she found a cute door hanger for my son’s room.
 Whenever the tooth fairy needs to come, we hang it on his bedroom door so she knows where to find him in our house.

 Give an IOU